autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

     * description:  The official model name of the Canon Printer to search for
     * required:  True
     * example:  'imageRUNNER ADVANCE C7565i III'
+  * download_type:
+    * description:  What to download from the available list.
+Options:
+  	  * Recommended
+        * Will download _whatever_ option is in the "Recommended Driver(s)" section
+		      * _Note_:  the "Recommended" driver may not be the *_latest_* driver
+      * UFRII
+        * will download the latest UFRII optional driver
+      * PS
+        * will download the latest PS optional driver
+      * FAX
+        * will download the latest FAX optional driver
+      * PPD
+        * will download the latest PPD optional driver
+        * Note:  The `com.github.mlbz521.pkg.CanonPrintDriver` recipe does not support the PPD file type
   * os_version
     * description:  The OS version to search against
     * required:  False